-The desert gerbil, Meriones hurrianac shows considerable variation in food items (Table 18) during the year.
+The desert gerbil, Meriones hurrianae shows considerable variation in food items (Table 18) during the year.
 Seeds are eaten up to 60 per cent in January, whereafter their percentage decreases to 10 per cent in July but again increases to 60 per cent in December.
 The decrease of seed percentage coincides with the increase in the percentage of stems and rhizomes in June which goes up to 45 per cent from 10 p.c. in January.
 Leaves and flowers constitute only 5 p.c. of food in May but during the third period of the year their consumption is maximum.
-Insects are taken only when other food is in-sufficient and particu'arly when locusts are abundant (Prakash, 1962).
+Insects are taken only when other food is in-sufficient and particularly when locusts are abundant (Prakash, 1962).

-A comparison of stomach contents of Desert gerbil with that of Indian gerbil, Tatera i. indica shows considerable disparity in their feeding time-Meriones feeds during the day while Tatera during the night.
+A comparison of stomach contents of Desert gerbil with that of Indian gerbil.
+Tatera i. indica shows considerable disparity in their feeding time-Meriones feeds during the day while Tatera during the night.
 The fluctuations in each food item are reflections of the seasonal changes depending upon the factors of availability and quantity.
 Seeds are eaten least or not at all by them in June and July, while maximum in December and January.
 The minimum for M. hurrianae is 10 per cent of the entire food in June and that of T. indica is nil in July.
 The maximum, however, differs much.
 It is 60 p.c. for the former in December and January while it is only 40 p.c. during the same period for the latter.
-Stems and rhizomes from the stomach contents of T. indica do not show appreciab'e fluctuation (15 to 30 p.c.) as compared to M. 10 per cent in January and hurrianae, 45 p.c. in June.
+Stems and rhizomes from the stomach contents of T. indica do not show appreciab'e fluctuation (15 to 30 p.c.) as compared to M. hurrianae, 10 per cent in January and 45 p.c. in June.
 Leaves and flowers in the case of T. indica range from 20 to 30 per cent throughout the year but in the case of M. hurrianae their percentage goes down to 5 in May and reaches 40 in October.
-The percentage of insects remains nil all the year round except in the months when locusts are available to Mhurrianae but they form a regular food for Tatera and are consumed most in July (40 p.c.).
+The percentage of insects remains nil all the year round except in the months when locusts are available to Mhurrianae but they form a regular food Table 18.
+Showing the percentage of stomach contents of Meriones hurrianae during 1954 (Figures in parenthesis are the number of stomachs examined in cach month) (Prakash, 1959b)